cjtrowbridge/JSON-to-Database/README.md

 # JSON-to-Database
-Multi-language implementation of scripts that convert JSON files to relational databases.
+Multi-language implementation of a script that automatically converts JSON files to relational databases.

 ## Problem Description and Use Cases